Dear Valued Partner:

 Hikvision issued the Security Notification on our website on September 19th regarding a critical Command Injection Vulnerability in the webserver of some Hikvision products.
 The updated firmware that fixes this problem has been available on our website.
+If you cannot find your model from link above, please download here.
 The list of products affected by the vulnerability can be accessed through this Security Notification.

 We recognize that many of our partners may have installed Hikvision equipment that is affected by this vulnerability, and we strongly encourage that you work with your customers to ensure proper cyber hygiene and install the updated firmware.